grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Actually, there's two boats," said Shakes.

-"Ah, hmm," said the dock boss.
-"There's a note here that you have a mini sub mated on the bottom of the big boat.
+"Ah, hmm," said the dock boss, "there's a note here that you have a mini sub mated on the bottom of the big boat.
 That's a pretty unusual docking arrangement."

 "We Would not normally come in that way," said Hemi, "but we are in pretty bad shape.
 We had to rig up a whole complicated situation with the smaller sub to have enough power to get here.
 We have basically got no power, no fuel, and we need repairs and restock."

 "Hmph.
 Well.
 We're full-service here.
 This island is pretty isolated, so we keep a lot of stock and parts on hand.
 Having a deep supply is the good side of being isolated.
 The bad side is that shit's going to be pretty fucking expensive.
 It costs a premium to move it out here.
 I give folks honest assessments -- hell that's how I got this shitty dock boss position -- but most of the goods around here are sold from the crew of one independent operator to another.
 I can't control what prices those connivers might try to get from those who might be a little desperate."

-"I have a few points of business to take care of while we're here," said Percy, "but the first priority is repairs.
-Can you point us in the right direction for purchasing supplies and hiring some halfway decent welders who can do repairs?"
+"Can you point us in the right direction for purchasing supplies and hiring some halfway decent welders who can do repairs?"
+Percy asked.

 "There's a market and exchange floor further up the tunnel where you can get parts and supplies.
 And I'll give ya a list of contacts up and down the dock who should be able to set you up with fuel and repairs and the like.
 I'll try to give you the least-worst of that bunch of bone-scraping, marrow-sucking dickheads."
 She started scribbling down a list of names and associated slips on the back of a used enveloped.

+"OK, repairs are my first priority," said Percy, "but I have a few other points of business to take care of while I'm here.
+I'm looking for a woman called 'Miss Mai.'"

+"Oh sure, everyone on the island knows Miss Mai.
+You can find her office on the exchange level.
+I'll let her know you are coming."

+"Thanks."

 "What about Authorities?
-Much activity from them around here?"
+Is there significant activity from them around here?"
 Hemi asked.

-"Mostly they leave us the fuck alone.
+"Mostly they leave us alone.
 As I say, this is one of the only places you can move goods for cash in this part of the drink, so we end up being a small but critical operation.
 The Authorities on one side want their people to be able to trade goods, and the Authorities on the other side want that too -- even if they would never admit it, and endlessly skirmish over where exactly the fucking line lies.
 It's a good, quiet operation here, far from the fucking noise and crush of all the meaningless action and events that seem so important to those folks trying to carve up pieces of the surface for control.
 It's pleasantly remote here, it is.
 While it fucking lasts anyway."

 "Sounds like a nice place to retire," said Shakes.
-"No sun, no wind, nothing to keep you from happily living out your days in a dark grimy hole."
+"No sun, no wind, nothing to keep you from happily living out your days in a dank grimy hole."

 "Anyway..."
 Percy interrupted, "thanks for the orientation.
 Hemi can you get that list of contacts for repairs and refueling?
 Shakes, you probably want to go with him and make sure you get the _Gnat_ fueled back up?"